 Benefits of Pharmacogenetic (PGx) Testing for an ADHD Treatment Plan

 Anyone can benefit from a genetic test for ADHD medications.
 ADHD genetic testing should be considered if the following applies to you: current medication is ineffective, currently struggling with the trial-and-error approach your provider is using, prone to experiencing side effects on medications, and underlying medical conditions.
 Pharmacogenetic (PGx) testing can provide a lifetime of knowledgeable decisions about medication selection for healthcare teams.
 When trial and error isn’t practical or simply too time-consuming and inconvenient, pharmacogenetic (PGx) testing for ADHD medications can help providers prescribe proper dosages and determine which drugs will have the most benefit or potentially cause the most side effects.
 Having the proper ADHD medication along with its appropriate dosage can have a huge impact on those suffering from ADHD symptoms.

 Get Tested for ADHD Medications Today!

 Treating your ADHD effectively can be difficult, especially when you don’t even know which ADHD medications are right for you.
-PGx testing can help narrow down medication options and guide the selection of treatments that are best suited for a patient’s overall health.
+Pharmacogenetics testing at home can help narrow down medication options and guide the selection of treatments that are best suited for a patient’s overall health.

 2 Kessler RC, Adler L, Barkley R, Biederman J, Conners CK, Demler O, Faraone SV, Greenhill LL, Howes MJ, Secnik K, Spencer T, Ustun TB, Walters EE, Zaslavsky AM.
 The prevalence and correlates of adult ADHD in the United States: results from the National Comorbidity Survey Replication.
 Am J Psychiatry.
 2006 Apr;163(4):716-23.
 PMID: 16585449